redis-rs/redis-rs/README.md

 rustls = { version = "0.23", features = ["ring"] }
 ```

-And then, early in the main fn, add:
+And then, before creating a connection, ensure that you install a crypto provider.
+For example:

 ```rust
     rustls::crypto::ring::default_provider()